-Are you wondering if it’s legal to carry a sword or knife in Canada?
-With seemingly constant newspaper headlines and endless media coverage of violent crime in Canada and around the world, the question of how people can legally defend themselves in potentially life-threatening situations is both troubling and obvious.
-Firearms regulations in Canada are much stricter than in the United States, of course.
-But what about knives or swords?
-Can you legally carry a knife or sword in Canada?
+Are you wondering if carrying a sword or knife in Canada is legal?
+With seemingly constant newspaper headlines and endless media coverage of violent crime in Canada and around the world, the question of how people can legally defend themselves in potentially life-threatening situations is both troubling and blatant.

 (Source: Statistics Canada)